yd-lu/Side-Projects/README.md

   - **Momentum:**
     Calculate momentum as the percentage change over a specified window.
   - **Volatility:**
-    Compute rolling volatility using the standard deviation of log returns.
+    Compute rolling volatility using the standard deviation of daily returns (which approximate log daily returns).
   - **Average Volume:**
     Determine the rolling average volume over the lookback period.